arzkar/calibre-ebook-convert-helper/README.md

-  --dir DIR             Absoulte Path to the directory --delete              Delete all the files with the Input format -r, --recursive       Convert all files from both the directory and its sub-directories --verbose             Show ebook-convert's stdout --debug               Show the log in console
+  --dir DIR             Absoulte Path to the directory --delete              Delete all the files with the Input format -r, --recursive       Convert all files from both the directory and its sub-directories --ignore              Read directories or files from .echignore which will be excluded from the conversion --verbose             Show ebook-convert's stdout --debug               Show the log in console
   --log                 Generate a log file in the current directory